VET student entry procedure

 1. One of the following documents to demonstrate you have met the course entry criteria

-(i) Record of Results and/or Testamur to verify completion of a VET Certificate IV qualification or higher qualification (or equivalent) in a non-trade area; or
+(i) Record of Results and/or Testamur to verify completion of a VET Certificate IV qualification or higher qualification (or equivalent); or

 (ii) Australian Senior Secondary Certificate of Education (Year 12 Certificate) (or equivalent); or

 (iii) Proof of completion of the ACER Core Skills Profile for Adults (CSPA) at Exit Level 3 of the Australian Core Skills Framework (ACSF) in both reading and numeracy.

 If you are unable to supply any of the documents at (i), (ii) or (iii) above, ACAP will arrange for you to complete the online ACER Core Skills Profile for Adults (CSPA) in reading and numeracy assessment (see Step 5 below).*

 2. Identification documents: passport, Australian Driver’s License, or state-issued ID card.